-In the event If the court orders that recording of the deposition testimony at a deposition be recorded by other than stenographic means, the order shall must designate the manner of recording, preserving, and filing the deposition, and may include other provisions to assure that the recorded testimony will be accurate and trustworthy.
+In the event If the court orders that recording of the deposition testimony at a deposition be recorded by other than stenographic means, the order shallmust designate the manner of recording, preserving, and filing the deposition, and may include other provisions to assure that the recorded testimony will be accurate and trustworthy.
 If the order is made, a A party may nevertheless arrange to have a stenographic transcription made at that party's own expense.

 Subd.
-3. Scope and Manner of Examination-Objections--Motion to Terminate.
+3. Scope and Manner of Examination--Objections--Motion to Terminate.

-- (a) In no event shall the The defendant's deposition of a party defendant cannot be taken without thethat defendant's consent. - (b) The scope and manner of examination and cross-examination shallmust be the same as that allowed at trial.
-Each party having possession of possessing a statement of the witness being deposed shallmust make the statementit available to the other party for examination and use at the taking of a deposition if suchthe other party would be entitled to the statementit at the trial. - (c) All The person taking the deposition must record all objections made at the time of during the examination to the qualifications of the person taking the deposition, or to the manner of taking it, or to the evidence presented, or to the conduct of any party, and or any other objection to the proceedings shall be recorded by the person before whom the deposition is taken.
-Evidence objected to shall be is taken subject to the objections. - (d) At any time during the taking of the deposition, on On motion of a party or of the deposition, on On motion of a party or of the deponent during the deposition, and upon a showing that the examination is being conducted in bad faith, or in sucha manner as tothat annoys, embarrasses, or oppresses the deponent or party or to elicits privileged testimony, the court whichthat ordered the deposition-taken may order the person conducting the examination to eeasestop forthwith from taking the deposition scope and manner of taking the deposition by one or both of the following-ordering as follows:

-and transcribed unless the court directs otherwise.
+(a) In no event shall the The defendant's deposition of a party defendant cannot be taken without the that defendant's consent.

+(b) The scope and manner of examination and cross-examination shallmust be the same as that allowed at trial.
+Each party having possession of possessing a statement of the witness being deposed shallmust make the statementit available to the other party for examination and use at the taking of a deposition if such the other party would be entitled to the statementit at the trial.

+(c) AllThe person taking the deposition must record all objections made at the time of during the examination to the qualifications of the person taking the deposition, or to the manner of taking it, or to the evidence presented, or to the conduct of any party, and or any other objection to the proceedings shall be recorded by the person before whom the deposition is taken.
+Evidence objected to shall be is taken subject to the objections.

+(d) At any time during the taking of the deposition, onOn motion of a party or of the deponent_during the deposition, and upon a showing that the examination is being conducted in bad faith, or in sucha manner as tothat annoys, embarrasses, or oppresses the deponent or party or to elicits privileged testimony, the court whichthat ordered the depositiontaken may order the person conducting the examination to ceasestop forthwith from taking the depositionscope and manner of taking the deposition by one or both of the following-ordering as follows: and transcribed unless the court directs otherwise.